merenlab/merenlab.org/_posts/anvio/2015-12-09-musings-over-commamox.md

 There I have the 1,384 reads that maps to this gene.
 Next, I created a FASTA file with only the two unique sequences of three AmoC:

 {% highlight bash %}
-$ anvi-get-sequences-for-gene-calls -c CONTIGS.db -o AmoC-unique-sequences.fa --gene-caller-ids 709,1735
+$ anvi-get-dna-sequences-for-gene-calls -c CONTIGS.db -o AmoC-unique-sequences.fa --gene-caller-ids 709,1735
 {% endhighlight %}

 Then used blastn to BLAST all 1,384 reads Bowtie2 aligned to the context of AmoC-1735-in-split-895 against the two competing AmoC sequences by asking a minimum of 99.25% sequence identity.
 I hope it is clear that if Bowtie2 made a mistake, almost half of these reads should best match to AmoC-709-in-split-368.